PgBiel/typst-tablex/README.md

 **NOTE:** This library still has a few bugs, but most of them shouldn't be noticeable. **Please open an issue if you find a bug** and I'll get to it as soon as I can. **(Do not be afraid to open issues!!
 Also, PRs are welcome!)**

+## Sponsors ❤️

+If you'd like to appear here, [consider sponsoring the project!](https://github.com/sponsors/PgBiel)

 ## Table of Contents

 * [Usage](#usage)